 The MDG (Mobile Device Gateway) system is automatically added to the Touch screen when the MDG module is installed.
+If MDG is not automatically enabled then you can manually enable it on the Setup screen.
 The plug for the MDG and MDG harness is located by the radio black box under the glove box.

-If the MDG is turned off or there is no device connected the button will appear gray.
+If the MDG is turned off or the button will appear gray.